AgentD/hausboot/README.md

 This also means that current gcc theoretically cannot target anything pre i386.

+Also, gcc will happily poop out XMM/SSE instructions with a `0x66` prefix when it needs to move data around.
+Set the proper `-march=i386` flag, to make sure it doesn't do that.

 ## Computed Goto

 gcc allows you to do this: